JohannesJL/Search_and_Ranking/README.md

 This repository provides the solution to the tasks formulated in the README.md that can be found under [Google Drive](https://drive.google.com/drive/folders/1KZTA_a442UXXen9sr8lbdnnoGX2Qod9p).
 For reference the readme has also been integrated in this repo under [INITIALREADME.md](INITIALREADME.md).

-In a nutshell, the repo
+In a nutshell,

-1. Provides functionality to train and serialize a GradientBoostedTree Model that is able to match talents to jobs, see [training_task.py](src/tasks/training_task.py).
+1. The repo provides functionality to train and serialize a GradientBoostedTree Model that is able to match talents to jobs, see [training_task.py](src/tasks/training_task.py).
-2. Implements functionality to use the trained ML model to match jobs to talents, see [search_task.py](src/tasks/search_task.py).
+2. The repo implements functionality to use the trained ML model to match jobs to talents, see [search_task.py](src/tasks/search_task.py).

 # Install & Setup